July 24, 2023

-ISO 27001 Clause 6.2: Information Security Objectives And Planning To Achieve Them (2022)
+ISO 27001:2022 Requirements: Clause 6.2 Information Security Objectives and Planning to Achieve Them

-This version of clause 6.2 is applicable to both ISO 27001:2022 and ISO 27001:2013, and concerns an organisation’s information security objectives and how to put a plan in place to achieve them.
+This version of Clause 6.2 is applicable to both ISO 27001:2022 and ISO 27001:2013, and concerns an organisation’s information security objectives and how to put a plan in place to achieve them.

 Information security objectives for ISO 27001